Dear reader of ADxS.org, please excuse the disruption.

 For a long time, diagnosis was based solely on the doctor’s experience, then on questionnaires and finally on tests, but new, more objective diagnostic methods are just around the corner.

 Diagnosis by means of evoked potentials, which are measured in standardized computer test tasks, processed using statistical mathematical means and compared with QEEG databases, has already achieved an accuracy of 89% (which corresponds to the diagnostic accuracy of trained diagnosticians and clinical ADHD experts).
 For more details, see ADHD diagnosis and neurofeedback.
-As the diagnostic accuracy of the QEEG databases continues to grow with the number of diagnosed patients, it is to be hoped that an objective diagnostic tool will be developed in the coming years.
+As the diagnostic accuracy of the QEEG databases continues to grow with the number of people with ADHD diagnosed, it is to be hoped that an objective diagnostic tool will be developed in the coming years.

 Today, however, diagnostic methods based on symptoms are still superior.